 The Shivagami Temple

-The corridor leading to the main shrine has carved pillars on its each side depicting the 10 incarnations (Dashavtar) of Lord Vishnu.
+The corridor leading to the main shrine has carved pillars on its every side depicting the 10 incarnations (Dashavtar) of Lord Vishnu.
 One of the left side pillars will have a lamp at its bottom that is kept to worship the mythological animal called ‘yali’.
 It is a three in one animal.
-It has a part of a lion, a horse and an elephant.
+It has a part of a lion, a horse, and an elephant.

 - It is advisable to hire a guide who would just charge 150-200 bucks.

 - The tamarind rice (Puliyogare) in the temple is super delicious and should not be missed.

 - The lunch should not be tried anywhere but in a hotel named Krishna Vilas that serves scrumptious south Indian dishes.
 (800 meters from East Gate)

 - The auto-rickshaw charge till Railway Station from the east gate is 60 INR.